Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 1.2 The Map

 The world map is your bread and butter for exploring.
 It shows events around you, hearts, Heropoints, points of interest(POIs) and whatever else you might need to know.
+You open the Map by pressing **M**.

 ![Map](img/en/map.jpg)